 A conference committee is a joint committee whose function is to arrive at a single version of a bill which has passed the two legislative chambers in different forms.
 Bills are assigned to a conference committee if the chamber of origin rejects amendments made in the second chamber, or if the bill has a stricken title or enacting clause.

-Conference committees contain at least three members assigned by House and Senate leadership.
+Conference committees contain at least three members of both chambers assigned by House and Senate leadership.
 Appropriations bills and bills with fiscal impacts may be referred to the General Conference Committee on Appropriations (GCCA).
 Beginning in 2011, the House established additional permanent standing conference committees that hold public meetings and votes.
 Previously, few conference committees other than the GCCA actually met.
 On the Senate side, conference committee negotiations remain closed to the public.